Elvisthegreat/perfect-world/README.md

 * Tested that there is no broken link found in the page

 ### Bugs and Fixed bugs

-* Discovered that when i deploy my project to Github the learn more section for internal link wasn't working, that was because and #hash tag was missing
-* I tested my HTML code and found that there was no link in the form element which result to an error
+* I tested my HTML code and found that there was no link in the form element which resulted to an error
-* I tested my css codes in the validator jigsaw.3.org and found that there was an error in my codes, that a font-weight was having percenage
+* I tested my css codes in the validator jigsaw.3.org and found that there was an error in my codes, that a font-weight was having percentage

 ### Validator Testing